serhan-yilmaz/PrinciplesGuide/README.md

 -- Cooperation is key for survival and society...

--- Comparison is the thief of joy (happiness)

 -- Leave things better than when you received or found them

 -- https://en.m.wikipedia.org/wiki/Dual_strategies_theory

--- Don't let work define you (under happiness)

 -- Be kind to yourself

--- Be open to trying things and explore

--- Don't take life too seriously

--- Stop to smell the roses along the way

 -- Fate is not written.
 Change it if not desirable.
 Exert will.
 Take action.